sunny-aguilar/python-dsa/educative/class-01/challenge-05.md

-# Challenge 4: Nested Loop with Multiplication
+# Challenge 5: Nested Loop with Multiplication
-A more complext exercise based on the Big O of an algorithm which involves nested loops and the loop variables increment with multiplication.
+A more complex exercise based on the Big O of an algorithm which involves nested loops and the loop variables increment with multiplication.

 ## Problem Statement
 **Code Snippet**